 After years of what I didn’t know was gluten intolerance, and after years of denial that something I loved so much would harm me, I came across William Davis’ MD’s “Wheat Belly”

-- the book that opened my eyes completely - I went to the freezer and tossed out the already healthy (even organic) sprouted wheat breads and ryes.
-There wasn’t much left, since I nearly always had a runny nose and phlegm within 24 hours.
+- the book that left no doubt that I had to make change.
+There wasn’t much left in my freezer, since I nearly always had post nasal drip and throat phlegm within 24 hours.
 The sound of clearing this away, with the occasional cough my body produced to rid itself of excess mucous, was another symptom and once I stopped gluten completely, all sorts of other symptoms went away, too.

-I teach a class on optimal gut health and whole grains, the research for which made me even more aware of how wheat, being generally suggested as a complex carb/fiber rich option, has a powerful impact on those sensitive to gluten.
+As I was preparing for a class on optimal gut health and whole grains, the research made me even more aware of how whole wheat, being generally suggested as a complex carb/fiber rich option, has a powerful impact on those sensitive to gluten.
 This applies to wheat, rye, barley, bulgur wheat and more.
 For me the relatively bland white flour presented a slightly lower affect.
 Not everyone is sensitive to gluten with actual symptoms; one thing we all have in common is how our large intestine functions: separating liquids from the bulk that is eliminated as stool.
 This process requires consistent hydration to ascertain proper elimination.
 We do know sticky gluten - ‘enforced’ by the ever present roundup in nearly every phase of its growing/drying time exacerbates the potential to harm the digestive tract.
-The commercial wheat products we buy as bread, cookies, bagels, pasta, pretzels, cakes, crackers, snacks, from pizza to baking our own goodies - as long as they contain gluten, such as wheat, white, rye, barley, bulgur, buckwheat and even ancient grains such as spelt, teff and einkorn, they may be harmful for many of us.
+The commercial wheat products we buy as bread, cookies, bagels, pasta, pretzels, cakes, crackers, snacks, from pizza to baking our own goodies - as long as they contain gluten, such as wheat, white, rye, barley, bulgur, buckwheat and even ancient grains such as spelt, teff and einkorn, may be harmful for many of us.
 Please do your own research, on yourself, ideally.
 And while we’re at it, consider that processed cheese has similar effects on the large intestines ability to rid itself of stickiness, Pizza being one of the most perfect examples of this issue.

-In his book Dr. William Davis describes his own experiments with eating conventional organic wheat versus eating the ancient grain called einkorn - Dr. Davis has a wheat sensitivity.
+In his book Dr. William Davis describes his own experiments with sugar spikes when eating conventional organic wheat flour versus eating the ancient grain called einkorn - Dr. Davis has a wheat sensitivity.

 Day one: Home ground einkorn (an ancient heirloom grain thousands of years old, akin to hard winter wheat) baked into a home made loaf.
 Take blood sugar prior to eating a slice of this ancient bread.
 Sugar level before 84 mg/dl - Sugar level after eating a slice of einkorn bread 110 mg/dl - a normal result you can expect when eating carbohydrates.
 No other ill or after effects from eating this bread.